jyeo/cs122_financialdata_project/README.md

-# CS 122 Project - Displaying top stocks
+# CS 122 Project - Displaying stocks using TensorFlow

 This is the introduction to employing TensorFlow to display stocks.